-- focusses on the conduct of high quality and timely systematic reviews of research to address these questions, especially ones focusing on the effectiveness of interventions or “what works”;
+- Focuses on the conduct of high quality and timely systematic reviews of research to address questions of applied value in education and the neighboring social sciences, especially ones that focus on the effectiveness of particular instructional interventions;

-- actively encourages links between researchers, the community, and the general public; and
+- Actively encourages links between researchers, the community, and the general public;

-- links to researchers, policy-makers and practitioners in aligned areas, such as the health sciences, to collaborate on a broader mission of using evidence to improve the quality of life for all Canadians.
+- Informs conversation among researchers, policy-makers and practitioners in aligned areas, such as the health sciences, to collaborate on a broader mission of using evidence to improve the quality of life for all Canadians.